kfsone/flub/README.md

 [Jonathan Bear's tutorial](http://www.jonathanbeard.io/tutorials/FlexBisonC++)
 Couldn't get this to work - although it may have been a combination of a typo and the lack of an explicit yyFlexLexer::yylex() { ... } override.

+# Grammar

+It's a very simple grammar, `#` for comments, and the rest is either `include 'filename-in-single-quotes'` or `ignore 'filename'`, from stdin.